-A foundational element of enabling flexible networks and non-wire solutions is statistical and timebased information, on load and generation profiles at all levels of the network.
+based information, on load and generation profiles at all levels of the network.
 To increase the resolution of information, we are investing in network monitoring equipment at the LV level.

-Data analytics are applied to the load and power quality information from smart meter and Power Quality (PQ) analysers to create statistical demand profiles for each customer group.
+Power Quality (PQ) analysers to create statistical demand profiles for each customer group.
 This establishes a baseline for current customer behaviour, and is used to locate potential flexible demand, and increasing the certainty of large customer connection requests.